Halyna Mykhailiuk: Political career

-Following the 2019 Ukrainian parliamentary election, Galyna Mykhailiuk was elected as a People's Deputy of Ukraine as a member of the party list of the Servant of the People party.
-She serves as Deputy Head of the Verkhovna Rada Committee on Law Enforcement, Member of the Standing Delegation of the Verkhovna Rada of Ukraine in the NATO Parliamentary Assembly, Co-Head of the Groups for Interparliamentary Relations with Japan, Australia, New Zealand, and Norway, Deputy Head of Groups for Interparliamentary Relations with the United States of America, the United Kingdom of Great Britain and Northern Ireland, and Canada.
+Following the 2019 Ukrainian parliamentary election, Halyna Mykhailiuk was elected as a People's Deputy of Ukraine as a member of the party list of the Servant of the People party.
+She serves as Deputy Head of the Verkhovna Rada Committee on Law Enforcement, Member of the Standing Delegation of the Verkhovna Rada of Ukraine in the NATO Parliamentary Assembly, Co-Head of the Groups for Interparliamentary Relations with Japan, Australia, New Zealand, and Norway, Deputy Head of Groups for Interparliamentary Relations with the United States of America, the United Kingdom of Great Britain and Northern Ireland, and Canada., Member of parliamentary friendship groups with the United States, Canada, the United Kingdom, Norway, Qatar, Singapore, and Australia.

-On 20 December 2023, the President of Ukraine issued the Decree №823/2023 appointing Galyna Mykhailiuk as his Representative in the Verkhovna Rada of Ukraine.
+On 20 December 2023, the President of Ukraine issued the Decree №823/2023 appointing Halyna Mykhailiuk as his Representative in the Verkhovna Rada of Ukraine.

-In February 2024, Galyna Mykhailiuk was elected Co-Chair of the Network of Women Legislators in Defence, Security, and Peace Portfolios (WLID), supported by the Parliamentary Centre of Canada, where she leads interparliamentary cooperation of countries in the Global North.
+In February 2024, Halyna Mykhailiuk was elected Co-Chair of the Network of Women Legislators in Defence, Security, and Peace Portfolios (WLID), supported by the Parliamentary Centre of Canada, where she leads interparliamentary cooperation of countries in the Global North.

-Since January 2025, Galyna Mykhailiuk is a Member of the Parliamentarians for Global Action (PGA) Executive Committee.
+Since January 2025, Halyna Mykhailiuk is a Member of the Parliamentarians for Global Action (PGA) Executive Committee.

 Academic publications

+The academic work focuses on intellectual property law, commercial designations, judicial reform, and legal regulation of the digital economy.

 Mykhailiuk has written over 90 academic publications.
 Her main publications are: